syedmouaazfarrukh/learning-resource-dump/sap/HANAB-DEV-SQLScript.md

 Can be impebbed in a SQL statement rather than calling separate Statement like stored procedure

 Go in db/src/functions/ create a new function (get_full_name.hdbfunction ) and paste `https://github.com/SAP-samples/hana-xsa-opensap-hana7/blob/snippets_2.3.2/ex2/get_full_name.sql`
+change the stored procedure with this code:
+`https://github.com/SAP-samples/hana-xsa-opensap-hana7/blob/snippets_2.3.2/ex2/get_po_header_data.sql` and build `db` again

+Can check this in data explorer